-Official State Flags of Nevada
+Official Flags of Nevada

 Everyone knows that Nevada became a state in 1864, but many are surprised to discover that Nevada did not adopt an official state flag until 1905.
 Even more people are surprised to discover that Nevada has had four different official state flags.

-After the Civil War ended, not many people were anxious to show pride in individual state’s rights or state independence, so consequently the creation of state flags was not a priority, in fact it was frowned upon.
-But, with the beginning of a new century came a resurgence of American pride and patriotism.
-The resurgence of patriotism, which up until then was reserved mostly for men, would help rekindle the fight for voting rights for women, and for the first time there was an acceptance of women showing national pride.
+After the Civil War ended not many people were anxious to show pride in individual state’s rights or state independence.
+Consequently, the creation of state flags was not a priority; in fact it was frowned upon.
+But with the beginning of a new 20 century came a resurgence of American pride and patriotism.
+This resurgence of patriotism, which up until then was reserved mostly for men, would help rekindle the fight for voting rights for women and for the first time there was an acceptance of women showing national pride.

 The blue color was the same color as the blue field of the American Flag, (Old Glory Blue) to depict our loyalty to the Union.
 The 36 stars in the flag indicated we were the 36th State in the Union.

-Like the first state flag of 1905, the background color would remain Old Glory Blue, to show our loyalty to the Union, the 36 stars showed that we were the 36th state in the union, and the silver and gold colors of the stars referred to our large silver and gold resources.
+Like the first state flag of 1905 the background color of the “All for Our Country” flag would remain Old Glory Blue to show our loyalty to the Union.
+The 36 stars showed that we were the 36th state in the union.
+The silver and gold colors of the stars referred to our large silver and gold resources.

-Below the seal was featured our beloved state motto, “All for our Country”.
-Overall, the flag had more than 35 colors in the design, which would be the reason for its demise.
+Below the seal was featured our beloved state motto, “All for Our Country”.
+Overall the flag had more than 35 colors in the design, which would be the reason for its demise.

-The method of screen printing was used at that time, but the printing of 37 or more colors on a flag was difficult and too time-consuming for the process.
-The flag design had too much detail for it to be appliquéd/ sewn, so some of the flags were actually hand painted.
-However, the flag painter had to paint two flags and then sew them together to make one two-sided flag, so this proved to be very expensive also.
+The method of ‘screen’ printing was used at that time, but the printing of 37 or more colors on a flag was difficult and too time-consuming for the process.
+The flag design had too much detail for it to be appliquéd/ sewn, so some of the flags were painted by hand.
+However, the flag painter had to paint two flags and then sew them together to make one two-sided flag, which proved to be very expensive also.

-The “All for our Country” flag was displayed on the Battleship USS Nevada until the vessel was decommissioned in 1945.
+The “All for Our Country” flag was displayed on the Battleship USS Nevada until the vessel was decommissioned in 1945.
 One of the flags from the USS Nevada has been saved and can be seen from time to time at the Nevada State Museum in Carson City.